-CHOICE research shows that the vast majority of people continue to be concerned about their food and grocery expenses, with our June 2025 Consumer Pulse survey finding that 86% of Australians are worried about the cost of groceries.
-This level of concern has remained consistently high since March 2022.
+CHOICE research continues to show that the vast majority of people remain concerned about their food and grocery expenses, with our March 2026 Consumer Pulse survey finding that 88% are worried about the cost of groceries.

-We draw on the Australian Bureau of Statistics Socio-Economic Indexes for Areas (SEIFA) product, which ranks areas in Australia according to relative socio-economic advantage and disadvantage, in order to choose supermarkets in locations ranking from low to very high in bigger capital cities.
+We choose supermarkets from a range of socio-economic areas, from low to very high, in capital cities and regional centres.
+We use the Australian Bureau of Statistics Socio-Economic Indexes for Areas (SEIFA) product, which ranks areas in Australia according to relative socio-economic advantage and disadvantage, to inform our selection.

 We also ensure a spread of locations across the country, and at each location we survey, we make sure the supermarkets we are comparing are close enough to each other to ensure that any variations in prices between stores are not due to them being in different locations.